MagSafe: Third-party products

-Apple does not license the MagSafe connector to third-parties, though manufacturers devised a workaround: their MagSafe items use the actual connector from Apple's AC adapter, grafted onto their own products.
+Apple does not license the MagSafe connector to third parties, but manufacturers have devised a workaround: their MagSafe-compatible products use the actual connector from Apple's AC adapter, grafted onto their own products.
 Since this uses an actual Apple product, purchased legally, manufacturers believe that no licensing agreements are needed (a principle referred to as the first sale doctrine) and no patent was violated.
 However, in 2010 Apple still sued one such manufacturer, Sanho Corporation for selling its very popular HyperMac battery extension products which Apple claimed violated their patents.
 Sanho has since ceased to sell their connector cable for the HyperMac series of external batteries.

-Some fake MagSafe 2 chargers have appeared on sites such as Amazon.
-These chargers are often unsafe, have spelling mistakes on the charger itself, and/or have inconsistencies that the official product does not contain, e.g. the LEDs on the connector do not follow the correct color code, or the charger is referred to as a MagSafe 1 charger rather than the second generation charger.
+Fake MagSafe 2 chargers were offered for sale on sites such as Amazon.
+These chargers were sometimes unsafe or had false specifications in their labelling or malfunctioned: e.g. the LEDs on the connector did not show the correct color.